-Biodiversity net gain is a concept whereby the state of biodiversity in an area is improved following the completion of land development projects.
-In any development, a biodiversity net gain consultant will ensure that the plot of land is preserved as much as possible, retaining various habitat types, avoiding biodiversity loss and protecting assets of strategic significance to encourage developers to continue their project in an environmentally considerate manner.
+Biodiversity net gain is a concept whereby the state of biodiversity in an area is improved following the completion of land and building development work.
+In any proposed development, a biodiversity net gain consultant will ensure that the plot of land is preserved as much as possible, retaining various habitat types, avoiding biodiversity loss and protecting ecological features of strategic significance to encourage developers to continue their project in an environmentally considerate manner.
 However, in some circumstances, there is no alternative but to safely relocate inhabiting animals and destroy or move veteran trees and plant life that may be an obstruction to the development.

 Get Your Free Quote